Port-Menier

-Port-Menier, Quebec (/fr/) is a fishing town at the western end of Anticosti Island, Quebec, Canada, part of the L'Île-d'Anticosti municipality.
+Port-Menier, Quebec (/fr/) is a town at the south-western end of Anticosti Island, Quebec, Canada, part of the L'Île-d'Anticosti municipality.
 The port village was built during the late 19th century by French chocolate maker Henri Menier.

 The village is the hub of Anticosti Island.
 Its population doubles in the summer with seasonal workers and tourists.
 The economic mainstays are outdoor tourism, especially deer hunting, and forestry/logging.
-Services available in Port-Menier are: general and grocery stores, gas station, banking (Caisse populaire Desjardins), car rental (Location Sauvageau), restaurant, and lodging.
+Services available in Port-Menier are: general and grocery stores, gas station, banking (Caisse populaire Desjardins), car rental (Location Sauvageau, STL) two restaurants and bungalow “Les reskapés”.
+There is one local fisherman who fished for lobster, which is abundant on the island.
+Some local villagers trap hare.
+(No dogs are allowed on the island).

 Port-Menier can be reached via a ferry that runs between Sept-Îles, Port-Menier and Havre-Saint-Pierre, as well as other destinations along the north shore of the Saint Lawrence River.
 This service is operated by Relais Nordik and runs from April through January.
 The nearby Port-Menier Airport also provides transportation options for the town.